-I recently learned about The 5 Languages of Love by Gary Chapman and feel inspired to share them with you because friends and I had a very interesting discussion/debate about which love language most resonated with us and why.
+I recently learned about The 5 Languages of Love by Gary Chapman and feel inspired to share them with you because a friend and I had a very interesting discussion and debate about which love language most resonated with us and why.

 Gary's 5 Love Languages are:

 In his book, Gary describes:

 "Each person has one primary and one secondary love language.
 To discover a love language, one must observe the way he expresses love to others, analyze what he complains about most often, and what he requests from his significant other most often."